avigewirtz/avigewirtz.github.io-/make/writing-a-simple-makefile/README.md

     gcc217 -c intmath.c
 ```

+The first rule tells make how to build the executable testintmath.
+It states that testitnmath depends on intmath.o and testintmath.o.
+The command uses gcc to link the object files together.

+The next two rules specify how to build the object files.

+compile the source files into object files.
+Each .o file depends on its corresponding .c file and the header file intmath.h.
+The -c flag tells gcc to compile the source file into an object file without linking.

 This Makefile is extremely simple.
 It's nothing more than a textual representation of testintmath's dependency graph.&#x20;